 You may have eaten a very low number of calories for a long time in an attempt to maintain or even lose weight.
 I've heard of people who eat as low as 1200 calories a day!
 This is very, very low number and is a perfect recipe for losing your period and also messing up your metabolism.
 Even 2000+ calories, which may sound like a huge amount to you, may actually not be enough for an active person.

 But you can bring back your period and fix your metabolism.
 The work starts with eating a lot of food.
-After months and even years of under eating, you should eat minimum of 2500 calories a day to get your recovery going.
+After months and even years of under eating, you should eat minimum of 2500 calories a day as recommended in No Period, Now What to get your recovery going.

 Know that as huge as this number may sound, it really isn't that much.
 There are many active women who eat that amount daily, without putting on weight, because their metabolism and hormones were never damaged.